 More and more it seems “IoT” is becoming a catch phrase to basket technologies.
 Artificial Intelligence, Cloud Computing, Drones, … everything from Autonomous Vehicles to Nanopayments have been lumped together into the “connected” category.
 And I get it – the Internet of Things is a HUGE topic.
 That’s where the confusion comes from: everyone has an angle; Are we talking about connected devices?
 Automation?
 Are we talking about the economic impact on companies, countries, or citizens?

-LOL… ok, maybe IoT isn’t the Force, but Obi-Wan wasn’t far off in his concise explanation.
-The Internet of Things does surround and penetrate us.
-It also binds together our Fourth Industrial Revolution galaxy.
-And, although not an energy field created by living things, the IoT certainly CAN be represented by the energy field created by connected devices.
+LOL … ok, maybe IoT isn’t the Force, but Obi-Wan wasn’t far off in his concise explanation.
+The Internet of Things does surround and penetrate.
+It also binds together our Fourth Industrial Revolution galaxy, and, although not an energy field created by living things, the IoT certainly can be represented by the energy field created by connected devices.

 What IS the Internet of Things?

 Forbes: Simply put, IoT is the concept of basically connecting any device with an on and off switch to the Internet (and/or to each other).
 This includes everything from cellphones, coffee makers, washing machines, headphones, lamps, wearable devices and almost anything else you can think of.
 This also applies to components of machines, for example a jet engine of an airplane or the drill of an oil rig.